iquasere/reCOGnizer/README.md

 [![Image Alt Text](krona_plot.png)](https://iquasere.github.io/reCOGnizer)

 Fig. 2.
 Krona plot with the quantification of COGs identified in the simulated dataset used to test [MOSCA](https://github.com/iquasere/MOSCA) and reCOGnizer.
+Click in the plot to see the interactive version that is outputed by reCOGnizer.

 ## Using previously gathered taxonomic information